antheas/docker_mlflow/README.md

 # Docker MLflow: A docker script which sets up an all-in-one MLflow server
 A docker-compose setup that sets up a backend MLflow server (sqlite) and artifact store (SFTP) on the directories you specify.
-An nginx proxy is provided which adds HTTP Basic Auth and the sFTP likewise requires authentication, which makes it safe(ish) to expose them to the clearnet.
+An nginx proxy is provided which adds HTTP Basic Auth with SSL and the sFTP likewise requires authentication, which makes it safe(ish) to expose them to the clearnet.

 A `.env.example` file is provided which allows you to quickly set up a configuration to your liking.